ypid/dotfiles/README.md

 * Make it easy to track the configuration files (which contain the shortcuts) with version control.
 * Do not reinvent the wheel!

+Additionally, some thoughts:

+* Every application which works with text or has and text input field should support Ctrl+u in the way Vim does it.
+(I am often trying to delete the complete text in the URL Bar in Firefox with Ctrl+u …)

 ## Special keys
 Key name      | Comment
 ------------- | -------------